ScopeLift/scopelint/README.md

 - Format code with `scopelint fmt`.
 - Validate formatting with `scopelint check`.
 - Use the ScopeLift [foundry template](https://github.com/ScopeLift/foundry-template/) to automatically run scopelint and slither in CI.

+## Limitations

+1. This tool is currently opinionated and does not let you configure it's behavior.
+2. It's regex-based, so it may not be perfect&mdash;for example, it doesn't care that code is commented out.